Adarsha-gg/lending-staking/README.md

 1. So since now I have a private key to deploy using deploy script.
 THe testAfterPause doesnt work since I need to get the address of the private key but I do not know how to get it right now.
 I cannot convert the private key into its address directly for some reason.
     - So I solved this by hardcoding the public key to the prank of pause fucntion.
 Seems like there isnt a function to directly change it form a priv key to public key unless u import something.
 But vm.broadcast(privkey) seems to deploy it using public key easily.
 Maybe this is a function that I've not found yet?

+### Discoveries
-    - I also learned that public key and address are different.
+1. I also learned that public key and address are different.
 Public key is derived from private key and address is derived from public key.

+2. Foundry/Solidity automatically creates a getter function for any storage variable in the contract.
+So if you want to get the ABI you could just put the variable name as function as get it as a normal getter.

 Goodbye :)